I am an Associate Professor in the Department of Political Science at Marquette University and the co-editor of Publius: The Journal of Federalism.

 My research examines the intersection between federalism, the policymaking process, and the political economy of policy knowledge.
 I’m the co-author of Obamacare Wars: Federalism, State Politics, and the Affordable Care Act, now available in paperback, with a new preface, from the University Press of Kansas.
 I’m also the co-editor of American Political Development and the Trump Presidency, published by the University of Pennsylvania Press in 2020.

-My forthcoming book, Counting Like a State (University Press of Kansas, 2025), examines how conflict and cooperation between federal, state, and local governments shapes the implementation of the United States census.
-An article based on this book project was recently published in Political Science Quarterly.
-You can read it here.
+My book, Counting Like a State (University Press of Kansas, 2025), examines how conflict and cooperation between federal, state, and local governments shapes the implementation of the United States census.

 A second book project, Madison’s Engineers: How Policy Science Remade Federalism (under contract, Columbia University Press), analyzes how policy experts reshaped the relationship between the federal government and the states during the latter half of the twentieth century.